DocPlanner/php-recruitment-refactor-assignment/README.md

 ## Time constraints

-We will not measure your time, so it's up to you to decide on how much you need.
-However, please don't invest too much time and effort.
+We will not measure your time, so it's up to you to decide on how much time you need.
+However, please don't invest too much effort.

 ## Installation
 The project is dockerized and configured to work with `docker-compose`.